vidyesh95/vidyesh95/README.md

 - ⚡ Fun fact: ...
 -->
 - 👋 Hi, I’m @vidyeshchuri
-- 👀 I’m interested in a.i. based app designing
+- 👀 I’m interested in a.i. based app development
 - 🌱 I’m currently learning a.i.
 - 💞️ I’m looking to collaborate on app development
 - 📫 How to reach me vidyesh95@gmail.com